I want to be a primary victim of war rather than a secondary victim (i.e. a man who gets killed) any day

 Frame amplification is used to encourage action as well as to broaden the legitimacy of a frame.
 Activists frame an issue in such a way as to provoke a response: a check in the mail, a letter to an elected official, an interventionist force.
 They are faced with distinguishing their cause among the litany of appeals that potential “conscience constituents” will receive, and with overcoming the pervasive denial that afflicts donor populations (Cohen 2001; Moeller 1999).
 Frames are amplified when they are “clarified or invigorated to bear on a particular issue” (paraphrasing Snow et al. 1986).
 According to these authors, both principled and causal beliefs can be amplified in order to enhance the resonance of a particular frame.

 The appeal distorts the frame because it is empirically specious.
 It reifies the association of women but not men with civilian status.
-More misleadingly, it suggests that of all adult civilians, women are most likely to he singled out for attack: “Civilian women are the primary victims of modern-day warfare,” reads the Midterm Review of the 2000 Consolidated Inter-Agency Appeals, publicized by the UN Office of the 1-ugh Commissioner on 1-luma n Rights (OHCHR 2000, 2).
+More misleadingly, it suggests that of all adult civilians, women are most likely to be singled out for attack: “Civilian women are the primary victims of modern-day warfare,” reads the Midterm Review of the 2000 Consolidated Inter-Agency Appeals, publicized by the UN Office of the High Commissioner on Human Rights (OHCHR 2000, 2).
 This is the view that has been internalized and reproduced at the Security Council:

 The most vulnerable in society — women, children and the elderly — are often targeted and deprived of the most basic human right, the right to life.
 (UN 1999a, 14)